mpokrass/Personality-notes/psych-356.md

 Extraversion and agreeableness are independent.

-Neouriticism and low agreeables are dependent.
+Neouriticism and low agreeable are dependent.

 Neuroticism and conscientiousness are correlated.
 Neurotic people less conscientious.